jlm429/pyperch/README.md

 ## Getting Started

 ### About
-pyperch - Neural Network Weight Optimization, has been developed to support students taking Georgia Tech’s graduate computer science machine learning course. pyperch implements three random optimization algorithms—Randomized Hill Climbing, Simulated Annealing, and Genetic Algorithm—which can be used as drop-in replacements for traditional gradient-based optimizers in PyTorch.
+pyperch is a neural network weight optimization package developed to support students taking Georgia Tech’s graduate machine learning course CS7641. pyperch implements three random optimization algorithms—randomized hill climbing, simulated annealing, and a genetic algorithm—which can be used as drop-in replacements for traditional gradient-based optimizers in PyTorch.
 ### Install

 pip install pyperch.